googleforgames/agones/README.md

 # Agones
 [![GoDoc](https://godoc.org/agones.dev/agones?status.svg)](https://godoc.org/agones.dev/agones)

+I AM JUST TESTING THE BUILD SYSTEM.
+IGNORE THIS.

 Agones is a library for hosting, running and scaling [dedicated game servers](https://en.wikipedia.org/wiki/Game_server#Dedicated_server) on [Kubernetes](https://kubernetes.io).

 _Agones, is derived from the Greek word agōn which roughly translates to “contest”, “competition at games” and “gathering”.